 This love once true, in tenets dark immured

-For love of self alone, all else demeaned.
+For love of self alone, this trust demeaned.

 Hearth stones not held by mortar lie askew